This post may contain affiliate links. Please read my disclaimer for more info.

 You may have thought there was a third, but that’s only in the United States.
-In the U.S., there are three credit bureaus: Equifax, TransUnion and Experian.
+In the U.S., there are three credit bureaus: Equifax, TransUnion, and Experian.

 What a “FICO Score” Means

 Both Equifax Canada and TransUnion Canada use a credit scoring system called a FICO score.
-In case you’re curious, that acronym comes from Fair Isaacs Company who developed the scoring system.
+In case you’re curious, that acronym comes from Fair Isaacs Company which developed the scoring system.
 This scoring system helps to predict the likelihood of a consumer paying their bills or debts on time.